MapsPeople/docs/src/android/v3/guides/directions/directions-wayfinding-instructions.md

 </mi-tab-panel>
 </mi-tabs>

-Lets look at what is done inside the activity to facilitate the rendering of routes.
-First we have the overwritten `onRouteResult` method that recieves the route when you query the `MPRoutingProvider`.
-The actions and logic in the method is explained inside the code example.
-This is where we will add the mSelectedLocation to the `NavigationFragment.newInstance` method like in the example below.
+First, you have the overwritten `onRouteResult` method that recieves the route when you query the `MPRoutingProvider`.
+The actions and logic in the method are explained inside the code example.
+This is where the `mSelectedLocation` is added to the `NavigationFragment.newInstance` method like in the example below.

 <mi-tabs>
 <mi-tab label="Java" tab-for="java"></mi-tab>